Skip To Main Content

 ELIGIBILITY

-Qualifying students must be boys enrolling in the 5th grade in the fall of 2023.
-Preference will be given to local students as well as to students from under-represented backgrounds with demonstrated financial need (low-income families and/or students who qualify for subsidized lunch programs at their current schools).
+Qualifying students must be boys enrolling in the 5th grade.
+Preference will be given to local students as well as to students from under-represented backgrounds with demonstrated financial need (low-income families and/or students who would qualify for subsidized lunch programs at their current schools).

 COST